haradashinya/cloud_logger/README.md

 # cloud_logger

-A logging library which put events to AWS Cloud Watch logs.
+A logging library which put events to AWS Cloud Watch Logs.

 ## Install